FoundCompBio-Spr24/Tidyverse-ggplot-week12/README.md

 ## Visualizing data with ggplot

-Like we learned last week, many visualization are possible in base R. However, similarly to tidyverse, many data scientists have turned to a package known as `ggplot2` for assistance in creating clear, highly customizable, and publication ready figures.
+Like we learned last week, many visualizations are possible in base R. However, similarly to tidyverse, many data scientists have turned to a package known as `ggplot2` for assistance in creating clear, highly customizable, and publication ready figures.
 When combined, tidyverse and ggplot form an extremely powerful way to both wrangle and visualize data.
 To demonstrate this, we'll be using the `avg_mpg` dataset that we created earlier using tidyverse.

 Firstly, we need to install and load ggplot.
 This can be done with the following commands: